Just Shoot Me!: Elliot DiMauro

 The character of Elliot DiMauro, portrayed by Enrico Colantoni, is the lead photographer for Blush who often dates the models.
 Elliot's backstory was that he was "discovered" by Jack while selling his photography on the street.
 He also dated Maya for a period of time.
 In one episode, he mentions that he is not allowed to vote in an election, when he spills that he was once arrested and spent time in jail.
 In season four, episode 2, it is revealed that he had planned to propose to a former girlfriend but as he was buying flowers, he was subsequently the victim of a hit-and-run; the driver turned out to be Nina.
 Though Elliot is angry at Nina for ruining his relationship, upon meeting his ex later, Elliot discovers that his ex-girlfriend had three husbands who died in accidents involving boats.
-Elliot has a brother (in the episode "Slow Donnie") named Donnie (played by David Cross).
+Elliot has a brother (in the episode "Slow Donnie" among other episodes) named Donnie (played by David Cross).